Tutorial: Build a Spark machine learning application in HDInsight

 Understand the data set

-The following data shows the target temperature and the actual temperature of some buildings that have HVAC systems installed.
+The application uses the sample HVAC.csv data that is available on all clusters by default.
+The file is located at \HdiSamples\HdiSamples\SensorSampleData\hvac.
+The data shows the target temperature and the actual temperature of some buildings that have HVAC systems installed.
 The System column represents the system ID and the SystemAge column represents the number of years the HVAC system has been in place at the building.
-You use the data in this tutorial to predict whether a building will be hotter or colder based on the target temperature, given a system ID and system age.
+Using the data, you can predict whether a building will be hotter or colder based on the target temperature, given a system ID, and system age.

 In this application, you use a Spark ML pipeline to perform a document classification.
 ML Pipelines provide a uniform set of high-level APIs built on top of DataFrames that help users create and tune practical machine learning pipelines.
 In the pipeline, you split the document into words, convert the words into a numerical feature vector, and finally build a prediction model using the feature vectors and labels.
 Perform the following steps to create the application.